VictorHarbo/rotatepdf/README.md

 Now the script asks you what folder the files are located in.
 Here you enter the input directory and press enter.

 ## Help
-It is possible to access some further information about the flags inside the script.
+It is possible to access some further information about the script, when calling it from the commandline.
 This can be done like this:

     python rotatepdf.py -h